xrstf/star-trek-tng/README.md

 couch.
 Star Trek is a mostly quiet SciFi show, perfect for unobtrusive background noise.

 However, the _intros_ are very, very loud.
 And if you're binge watching, also kind of repetitive.
-But most importantly they are distractiling loud, with the Enterprise swooshing and zooming through space and the music swelling more and more in the background.
+But most importantly they are distractingly loud, with the Enterprise swooshing and zooming through space and the music swelling more and more in the background.

 To add insult to injury, Netflix's intro-skip functionality was, for some unknown reason,